The Bankrate promise

 Zero percent APR periods let you avoid paying interest on purchases for a limited period of time.
 Some credit cards offer 0 percent APR for 12 months, while others may offer up to 21 months.
 Zero-interest credit cards make it easier to fund a large purchase or an unexpected medical expense with no interest added to your balance.

 However, the key to ensuring a 0 percent APR period works in your favor is by paying your balance off before the period ends.
-By doing so, you’ll never have to pay any interest.
+By doing so, you’ll never have to pay any interest on that specific purchase.
 Here are our picks for the best 0 percent interest credit cards.

 You want to earn rewards